Containment building: CANDU plants

 CANDU power stations, named after Canadian-invented Deuterium-Uranium design, make use of a wider variety of containment designs and suppression systems than other plant designs.
 Due to the nature of the core design, the size of containment for the same power rating is often larger than for a typical PWR, but many innovations have reduced this requirement.

 Many multiunit CANDU stations utilize a water spray equipped vacuum building.
 All individual CANDU units on site are connected to this vacuum building by a large pressure relief duct which is also part of containment.
 The vacuum building rapidly draws in and condenses any steam from a postulated break, allowing the reactor building pressure to return to subatmospheric conditions.
 This minimizes any possible fission product release to the environment.

 Additionally, there have been similar designs that use double containment, in which containment from two units are connected allowing a larger containment volume in the case of any major incident.
-This has been pioneered by one Indian HWR design where a double unit and suppression pool was implemented.
+This has been pioneered by the Indian IPHWR design where a double unit and suppression pool was implemented.

 The most recent CANDU designs, however, call for a single conventional dry containment for each unit.